zammad/zammad-documentation/console/other-usefull-commands.rst

   * Select
   * Tree Select

-  If you're translating the display name of e.g. an Integer-Attribute, this works as well!
+  If you're translating the display name of e.g. an Integer-attribute, this works as well!

 Fill a test system with test data